anoopsarkar/anoopsarkar.github.io/biography.md

 He received the Excellence in Undergraduate Teaching Award in 2007 by the SFU Undergraduate Computing Science Student Society (CSSS).

-Anoop Sarkar received his Ph.D. from the Department of Computer and Information Sciences at the University of Pennsylvania under Prof.
+Anoop Sarkar received his PhD from the Department of Computer and Information Sciences at the University of Pennsylvania under Prof.
 Aravind Joshi for his work on semi-supervised statistical parsing using Tree-Adjoining Grammars.
-Based on this background, he continues to be interested in formal-language theory (finite-state transducers, tree automata, etc.) and stochastic formal grammars.
+Based on this background, he continues to be interested in formal-language theory (finite-state transducers, tree automata and stochastic formal grammars).